-In my upcoming book Mind Growing, I introduce The New Leadership ABCs as a framework – a tool – for leaders to develop a new vision of leadership.
+In my book Mind Growing, I introduce The New Leadership ABCs as a framework – a tool – for leaders to develop a new vision of leadership.
 Throughout my career, and as I’ve discussed in my previous blog posts, it’s become more and more apparent that organizations are in dire need of fresh approaches to steering and growing their companies.

-I am fully aware that most non-practitioners may not be as attuned to this as I am, so in this article and my book, I will try to explain where this framework for current and future leadership has come from.
+I am fully aware that most non-practitioners may not be as attuned to this as I am, so in this article and my book, I try to explain where this framework for current and future leadership has come from.

 A Rapidly Changing World